 If you think past experiences are having a negative influence on the way you behave, it may help to talk through these experiences with a trained counsellor.
 This may bring back painful memories of unpleasant experiences you have had, but it can help you to understand why you act as you do.
 It will help you to think differently about yourself and to have positive, assertive behaviour.

-You may also find cognitive behavioural therapy useful.
-This is a therapy that involves helping you to overcome unhelpful patterns in the way you think and behave, including aggressive and passive behaviour.
+You may also find cognitive behavioural therapy (CBT) useful.
+CBT involves helping you to overcome unhelpful patterns in the way you think and behave, including aggressive and passive behaviour.

 For answers to frequently asked questions on this topic, see FAQs.